jbiclustge/JBiclustGE-GUI/README.md

       - Normal Mode, presenting the main operations occurring in compilation: mvn clean package

-3. Installers will be placed in folder "target"
+3. Installers will be placed into folder "target"
     - File "JBiclustGE-installer.jar" is the installer that can be used in windows or linux
     - File "JBiclustGE.deb" is the deb installer that can be used only in linux